clubdrop/documentation/docs/intro.md

 <details>
   <summary>🔥 Build a new club</summary>

 Convert your design into a launch ready website.
 The first step you need to get a new club, the system offering **Frontend** with a free sub domain for your web3 app.
 You may also take a few steps to setup `contracts`, `campaigns`, `quests`, `rewards`and more.
+Here we go and [start your first club](quickstart/build-a-club.md)!
 </details>

 <details>